dot-event/dot-event/README.md

 ## Write less code

-Any any event listener can emit any event through the `dot` argument.
-This results in less `require` calls and easy access to functionality across your application.
+Event listeners can emit any event [through the `dot` argument](#listener-arguments), resulting in less `require` calls and easy access to functionality across your application.

+## Event id & props

+Dot-event optionally uses an event id and prop strings to add extra information to an emit.
+This is a powerful feature that adds identifying context to logging, store updates, and more.

 ## Ready for SSR

-In web applications, it is easy to wait for all dot-event listeners to complete before rendering the final version of your server side page.
+Its simple to wait for all dot-event listeners to complete before rendering the final version of your server side page.

 ## Dynamic composition